TonySkorik/chronograph/README.md

 `Chronograph` enriches all end ('Finished xxx') messages with the following field:

-* OperationDurationMilliseceonds - the measured operation duration in milliseconds - for later aggregation convenience;
+* OperationDurationMilliseconds - the measured operation duration in milliseconds - for later aggregation convenience;

 In addition to default field, `Chronograph` can enrich end message with custom fields.
 To provide fields to enrich message with use `WithParameter` or `WithParameters` methods.